 The sheer excitement and joy of hearing children playing with a parachute makes anyone smile.
-Something about the giant rainbow-color and fun parachute games that has kids come running from all over.
+Something about the giant rainbow color and fun parachute games that have kids come running from all over.

 It gets kids talking, laughing, socializing, and most importantly playing outside.
 We are huge advocates for the benefits of outdoor play.
 Being that parachute is a group game, it teaches social and teamwork skills.